NATURALISTIC OBSERVATIONS

 UNSTRUCTURED OBSERVATIONS

-An unstructured observation involves every instance of the observed behaviour being recorded and described in as much detail as possible.
-This is useful if the behaviour that researchers are interested in does not occur very often and is more usual with naturalistic observation.
+An unstructured observation involves recording and describing every instance of the observed behaviour in as much detail as possible.
+This is useful if the behaviour that researchers are interested in occurs infrequently and is more typical in naturalistic observation.

 EVALUATING UNSTRUCTURED OBSERVATIONS

 A strength of unstructured observation is the richness of data obtained.
-Since behaviour is recorded in great detail, researchers can comprehensively view human behaviour.
+Since behaviour is recorded in great detail, researchers can view it comprehensively.
 This adds to the internal validity of the observational technique.
 In addition, this type of observation is also prone to observer bias due to the lack of objective behaviour categories.

 ACTIVITIES